Accomplishments achieved to date

 Objective 11 has one action item: Develop or improve methods, metrics, and tools needed to study root causes of health disparities.

 The Center for Health Disparities Research (CHDR) produces the metrics that enable federal, state and private health equity payor strategies including those within the US Center for Medicare and Medicaid Services.
-Key accomplishments in 2023 include the following:
+CHDR has continued to expand its reach and impact in 2024, advancing research and mechanistic-focused systems innovations toward the elimination of health disparities at both the local and national levels.
+Overarching accomplishments in this space in 2024 include the following:

 Accomplishments related to Goal 1: Facilitate establishment and growth of the Center for Health Disparities Research (CHDR).